-Fake web browser popups.
-They typically use scare tactics.
+These browser windows pop up and typically use scare tactics like "you are infected" messages.
 Do not do anything they ask you to.

 If you get one of these:

 - 1) Force quit the browser immediately.

 - 2) Shut down your computer.

 - 3) Wait about 30 seconds.

 - 4) Turn your computer back on.

 - 5) Relaunch the browser.
 It should be back to normal.